Lifetime ISAs (LISAs) explained

 The rules state you must open a lifetime ISA before the age of 40, although you won’t be able to access the funds until your 60th birthday.
 This means you’ll need to be prepared to wait at least 20 years before you can access your cash, which may not be ideal if you plan to retire early.
 However, once you turn 60, you can withdraw your funds (including the government bonus) and spend the money as you wish.

 Although a lifetime ISA has its advantages, for many people, paying into a pension may be more effective.
-If you’re employed, the auto-enrolment rules stipulate that your employer must also contribute into your pension; they don’t have to do this with a lifetime ISA.
+If you’re employed, the auto-enrolment rules stipulate that your employer must also contribute to your pension; they don’t have to do this with a lifetime ISA.
 What’s more, as pension contributions are deducted from your pre-tax salary, you’ll benefit from national insurance relief as well as tax relief.
-For higher rate taxpayers, the advantages of a pension over a lifetime ISA are even greater as they’ll receive tax relief at 40% compared to 25% in a lifetime ISA.
+For higher rate taxpayers, the advantages of a pension over a lifetime ISA are even greater, as they’ll receive 40% tax relief on their pension contributions.
+Lifetime ISAs, on the other hand, provide a government bonus of 25% on contributions, regardless of the income tax rate.

 Whether a lifetime ISA is right for you depends on your individual circumstances and your savings goals.
 If you’re unsure about the best option, speak to a financial adviser.